DeepDriveMD/DeepDriveMD-pipeline/README.md

 ## How to run

 Running DeepDriveMD requires the use of virtual environment.
-At this point we distinguish different stage runs of DeepDriveMD using different virtual environments to alleviate the package compatibility issue across different stages.
+At this point we distinguish different stage runs of DeepDriveMD using different virtual environments to alleviate package compatibility with associated dependencies across different stages.

 For instance, below is a list of Python versions used by different virtual environments: